Nat34/Interactivity-JavaScript/Example2/Notes.md

 * Every JQuery element has a `fadeIn` method built in
 * `hide` method on the element before appending to DOM, place before `$(".comments").append($new_comment);`
 * `$new_comment.hide();` this is the `hide` method
-* `fadeIn` method on the element, remmember, first letter of second word in multiple word variable name is Capitalized
+* `fadeIn` method on the element, remember, first letter of second word in multiple word variable name is Capitalized
 * `$new_comment.fadeIn();`

 ###### Refactoring for simplicity